ugreg/luis-banking-bot/README.md

 # LUISBankingBot

 This bot uses LUIS (Language understanding intelligence service).
 Check out this [Overview of the LUIS service].
 Currently the Pre-built entities are also listed on the overview page.
 You might also need some [Cognitive Services Keys].
-This app useses some prebuilt composite entities (like number and money) for ease of implementatoin, a composite entity is just a bunch o' entities mashed together.
+This app uses some prebuilt composite entities (like number and money) for ease of implementatoin, a composite entity is just a bunch o' entities mashed together.

 [Publish your Bot Application to Microsoft Azure] and show it to the world.

 You can also [test your bot in a webapp].
+The app is contained within an iframe of a webpage.
+In the iframe, just include your app secret generated after properly configuring your bot endpoint in the tutorial when you [Publish your Bot Application to Microsoft Azure].
+This webapp is just an instance of your bot, like how you can instances in Facebook Messenger, Slack, GroupMe etc.

-As of 8/4/2016 LUIS has the followin limits on call usage.
+As of 8/4/2016 LUIS has the following limits on call usage.
 | Plan | Description | Price|
 |---	|---	|---	|
 | Free | 10,000 transactions per month | Free |